 ENJOY THE GLORY OF SE ARIZONA! - If you enjoy GREAT birding, SUNSHINE, and gentle breezes, Mountain Canyons filled with birds - NOW is the perfect time to come to SE Arizona and Casa de San Pedro.

-- Plan now for your Winter into Spring Birding Adventures - Here we are already in January 2015 ( Happy New Year! ) But now is definately the time to plan your visits to SE Arizona for the Winter birds (Sandhill Cranes in abundance!) and it is also the time of year when our guests get serious about making resevations for the Spring Migration as well.
+- Plan now for your Winter into Spring Birding Adventures - Here we are already in February 2015 (Happy Valentines Day, Presidents Day and Happy Birding !)
+But now is definately the time to plan your visits to SE Arizona for the Spring Migration.
+Our Sandhill Cranes are still here in abundance along with our incredible list of Winter Birds but Spring Migration is right around the corner!
+Book Now to be srue you can get a room for an outstanding birding adventure.
 March, April and May book up early so if you are considering a Springtime jaunt to SE Arizona now is the best time to make your reservations (some dates are already filling up!).

-- Many local festivals and special events are scheduled throughout the Winter and Spring months in Bisbee, Sierra Vista, and at the vineyards in Wilcox and Elgin.
+- Many local festivals and special events are scheduled throughout the Spring months in Bisbee, Sierra Vista, and at the vineyards in Wilcox and Elgin.

-- In January we will co-host a trip to Costa Rica with our friend Peg Abbott of Naturalist Journeys.
+- In January 2016 we will co-host a trip to Panama with our friend Peg Abbott of Naturalist Journeys.
 Join us for an adventure to another of the world's best naturalist habitats, with great birding and excellent guides and lodging.
-January 23 to 30.
-Details at www.naturalistjourneys.com This Tour is Currently SOLD OUT.
+Details soon at www.naturalistjourneys.com

 - Birding 103 with Kathe Anderson, February 28 & March 1, 2015